 Your mobile home, whether used as a permanent or holiday home, is a substantial investment, one which must be protected in every way possible.

-As mobile home insurance providers, we are very aware of the potential threats to the protection of your mobile home – fire, theft, water damage, and harsh weather conditions to name but a few.
-To help to ensure total protection of your mobile home, we have compiled a list of ten top tips for you to consider.
+As mobile home insurance providers, we are very aware of potential threats when protecting your mobile home – fire, theft, water damage, and harsh weather conditions to name but a few.
+We have compiled a list of 10 top tips for you to consider in helping to protect your mobile home:

 1. Regular Inspections